Foster Care & Licensing

 Process to Become a Foster Parent

-A licensing representative will be assigned to work with you to obtain a foster care license for your home and schedule you for a required free training.
+To become a foster parent, a licensing representative works with you to obtain a foster care license for your home.
+The training and licensing process usually takes three to six months.
 After licensing and training are completed, children may be placed in your home.
+Annual continuing education to enhance skills is also required.

 Financial Assistance for Foster Parents